-I've wanted to be an artist since I first picked up my crayons and colored my first figure-eight shaped fish on my shaggy living room step.
+I've wanted to be an artist since I first picked up my crayons and colored my first figure-eight shaped fish on my shaggy living-room stairs.
 There is a craving for me to create, to dig in deep with my hands, and also a satisfaction when something is done well.
 We are all made as tiny little image-bearers of God, the greatest Creator of all – who also had great satisfaction in all He created.
 Just like an innocent child who joyfully runs to those she loves with a hand-made gift, I hope I can keep that joy forever in my heart.

 I hope you will keep traveling with me as we all figure out how to walk in this world.
 I so hope He is working in your life right now as well.
 Will you be sure to help me stay on the right path as I figure out this art business stuff?
 Thanks for walking with me.
 Hugs to you all~

 "Jesus answered, “Everyone who drinks this water will be thirsty again, but whoever drinks the water I give them will never thirst.
 Indeed, the water I give them will become in them a spring of water welling up to eternal life.” - John 4:13–14 (NIV)